 $ sestatus SELinux status: disabled

-Congratulation’s!
-You have successfully disable SELinux.
-Thanks for using this tutorial for disable Security-Enhanced Linux on your CentOS 8 system.
+Congratulations!
+You have successfully disabled SELinux.
+Thanks for using this tutorial to disable Security-Enhanced Linux on your CentOS 8 system.
+For additional help or useful information, we recommend you check the official CentOS website.